 The island of Yala’s southern coast is the place to spot a leopard in Sri Lanka although they can be found in a number of the national parks too.
 How do I know you’ll probably spot one in Yala?
 Because you will, trust me.

 Are you planning to visit Sri Lanka sometime soon or have you already been?
-Feel free to share your own top things to do in Sri Lanka in the comments section below…
+Feel free to share your own top things to do here in the comments section below…